-The school has a well-developed system to share information with stakeholders, that is easily accessible via its documents available both manually, electronically and on its website The school has a system to share information with stakeholders via its documents available both manually, electronically and on its website The school has a partially developed system to share information with stakeholders via its documents available manually/electronically or on its website The school has a minimally developed system to share information with stakeholders with limited to no availability of documents manually/electronically or on its website □ UCP Procedure and Forms (B1.11) □ Complaint Procedure and Forms (B1.12) □ Review of the following information posted to the school's website (B3,3e): □ □ LCAP, per Ed.
-Code § 47606.5(h) □ □ Current Board agenda in compliance with Brown Act, per Gov. Code, §54954.2(a)(1) □ Website posting required per Ed.
-Code § 234.6 (B3.3e): □ □ Policy on Pupil Suicide Prevention □ □ Title IX information, including a link to CDE's Title IX website □ □ Policies on anti-discrimination, anti-harassment, anti-intimidation, anti-bullying, and sexual harassment policies, including: □ Anti-cyberbullying procedures □ Social media anti-bullying procedures □ Compliance with all stakeholders as appropriate (B3.3e) □ Access to approved charter (B3.3e) □ Compliance with the LAUSD BOE's Charter School Transparency Resolution, including (B3.3e): □ □ Financial Audit □ □ Student Demographics □ Documentation of informing parents/guardians about transferability of courses/course credit and eligibility to meet A-G requirements (high schools only) (B3.3e) □ Notification of access to available mental health services (B3.3e) □ School website (B3.3e) □ Other: (Specify) --- ---
+Performance The school has a well-developed system to share information with stakeholders, that is easily accessible via its documents available both manually, electronically and on its website The school has a system to share information with stakeholders via its documents available both manually, electronically and on its website The school has a partially developed system to share information with stakeholders via its documents available manually/electronically or on its website The school has a minimally developed system to share information with stakeholders with stakeholders with limited to no availability of documents manually/electronically or on its website ☑ UCP Procedure and Forms (B1.11) ☑ Complaint Procedure and Forms (B1.12) ☑ Review of the following information posted to the school's website (B3.3e): ☑ LCAP, per Ed.
+Code § 47606.5(h) ☑ Current Board agenda in compliance with Brown Act, per Gov. Code, §54954.2(a)(1) ☑ Website posting required per Ed.
+Code § 234.6 (B3.3e): ☑ Policy on Pupil Suicide Prevention ☑ Title IX information, including a link to CDE's Title IX website □ Policies on anti-discrimination, anti-harassment, anti-intimidation, anti-bullying, and sexual harassment policies, including: ☑ Anti-cyberbullying procedures ☑ Social media anti-bullying procedures ☑ Link to statewide resources including community based organizations compiled by CDE ☑ Sharing accessible and relevant information about individual student, student group, and schoolwide academic progress and performance with all stakeholders as appropriate (B3.3e) ☑ Access to approved charter (B3.3e) Performance website Policies on anti-discrimination, anti-harassment, anti-intimidation, anti-bullying, and sexual harassment policies, including: Anti-cyberbullying procedures Social media anti-bullying procedures Link to statewide resources including community based organizations compiled by CDE Sharing accessible and relevant information about individual student, student group, and schoolwide academic progress and performance with all stakeholders as appropriate (B3.3e) ☑ Informing parents/guardians of human trafficking prevention resources (grades 6-12) (B3.3e) ☑ Notification of access to available mental health services (B3.3e) ☑ School website (B3.3e) ☑ Other: (Specify)